The Dyers’ Group, information and resources

 The Journal for Weavers, Spinners and Dyers – published quarterly by the Association of Guilds.
 Guild members can subscribe at a discounted rate.

-Useful websites
+Useful websites and You Tube

 Botanical Colours is a supplier from the USA whose website contains a wealth of information and a popular series of ‘Feedback Friday’ videos.